kylpo/notes/published/React-JSX-Spread.md

 };
 ```

 We're back to a single object literal.
-Micro-perf win.
+Micro-perf win!

 ## Transpiling Multiple Spread Props
 To be pedantic, lets see what happens when we spread two sets of props.